 Denim can be bought here for up to $100.
 Tanks, tees, and intimates average price is $25.
 However, the sales section offers from 30% to 70% off.
 So, it’s easy to find jeans of good quality under the $40 price tag.

-This is another brand that not only gives promises but also shows proof that it lives up to those.
-The company is climate neutral certified.
+It is another brand that gives promises and shows proof that it lives up to those.
+The company is climate-neutral certified.
 It uses eco-friendly chemicals and renewable energy resources in the manufacturing process.
-It provides numerous tips on its website on how to take care of your clothes in a sustainable manner.
-Also, Reformation accepts their old apparel back and recycles it.
+It provides numerous tips on its website on how to take care of your clothes sustainably.
+Also, Reformation accepts their old apparel and recycles it.